Generative AI - a guide for faculty and staff

 Winter 2025 - 5 credit College Success course

-• Second, I have some non-negotiable rules about the use of genAI.
-Please make sure that you understand the following extremely well, and if you do not, please ask me about it!
+I have some non-negotiable rules about the use of generative AI (genAI).
+Please make sure that you understand the following extremely well, and if you do not, please ask me about it, because the use of genAI as a student can be kind of confusing to figure out what's appropriate versus inappropriate use.

 1. No use of genAI in this class that violates TCC Academic Integrity policies is acceptable.
-See my academic integrity policy above.
+See the academic integrity policy above.

-2. For work in this class (and all of your other classes) please do not turn in any work that is not 100% your own authentic work.
+2. For work in this class please do not turn in any work that is not 100% your own authentic work.
 I want your style, voice, and your ideas centered as you share what you have gained, what you wonder about, what you think.

 3. Work completed through the use of genAI, and not completely transparently cited, is considered work that has been plagiarizedfabricated or falsified, or completed through cheating, depending on the nature of the assignment and the use of genAI.
 See COL 101 Academic Integrity policy above.